Samsung Galaxy S3 gets head start on rival iPhone

 MASSIVE MARKETING

-The smartphone, running on Google's Android operating system, boasts a 4.8-inch screen, one of the largest on smartphones ever, and much bigger than the 3.5-inch display on the iPhone 4S.
+The smartphone, running on Google's (GOOG.O) Android operating system, boasts a 4.8-inch (12.2 cm) screen, one of the largest on smartphones ever, and much bigger than the 3.5-inch display on the iPhone 4S.

 Samsung itself has said it expects the new flagship model to outsell its predecessor.